SiebeA/CorpusNormalization/README.md

 - Line 1069 at `bessy*`, when copy and pasting it in sublime, they become separate lines, plus quotation mark is added. -->

 ### Rhoda:
+- 0 BOL sentences were not capitalized
+- 509 non BOL sentences were not capitalized
+- 41 EOL had no punct mark.

 - Plural vs Possessive confusion
   - l.10
 - Capitalization omission after hard punct in `raw` & `gold`